- All applicants must meet the UConn Graduate School requirements for admission

 - Complete your application by December 1st for Fall semester admission.

 - Note, the Admissions Committee cannot make a decision about your application until all materials are submitted

-- Submit a 2-3 page (double-spaced, size 12 point font) personal statement.
+- Submit a 2-3 page (double-spaced, 12-point font) written personal statement.
 In your statement address your: